keystone-engine/keypatch/README.md

 Sometimes we want to patch the binary while analyzing it in IDA, but unfortunately the built-in asssembler of IDA Pro is not adequate.

+- This tool is not friendly and without many options that would make the life of reverser easier.
 - Only X86 assembler is available.
 Support for all other architectures is totally missing.
 - The X86 assembler is not in a good shape, either: it cannot understand many modern Intel instructions.